Goals of the Program

 Transfer Credit Policy

-Policies regarding transfer credit can be found in the MSU Academic Programs Handbook.
-With approval of the college and the student’s academic advisor, as many as 9 semester credits of graduate course work may be transferred into the SAA M.A. degree program from other accredited institutions (including MSU graduate courses and lifelong education credits) or international institutions of similar quality, if they are appropriate to a student’s program and provided they were completed within the time limits approved for the earning of the degree desired at Michigan State University.
+Policies regarding credit transfer for the SAA Master’s Degree Program can be found in MSU’s Academic Programs Catalog on the webpage of the Office of the Registrar.
+With the approval of the College and the student’s academic advisor, as many as nine (9) semester credits of graduate course work may be transferred into HALE-affiliated degree programs from postsecondary accredited institutions (including MSU graduate courses and Lifelong Education credits) if they are appropriate to a student’s program.

 Admission to Michigan State University